center-for-threat-informed-defense/cwe-calculator/README.md

 `ec3-cli calculate 787 -e U -mpr H -v`

+### Understanding the Process

+The CVSS Calculator uses the following methodology when providing potential CVSS scores:

+Pre-requisite: *The desired environmental and temporal CVSS v3.1 metrics have been provided*.

+For each CVE Record that contains a CVSS v3.1 base score:

+- Apply the environmental and temporal metrics to the base CVSS.
+- Associate the CVE Record ID and CVSS metrics to each related CWE Identifier.

+When calculating the results for a specific CWE Identifier:

+- Provide the projected CVSS score from the environmental+temporal+base CVSS calculation.
+    - This is a statistical mean of all numeric CVSS scores.
+- Provide min/max/average/stdev from the base CVSS calculation.
+- Additionally list each CVE Record associated with the CWE Identifer

 | Resource                                                                        | Description                                                                      |
 |---------------------------------------------------------------------------------|----------------------------------------------------------------------------------|
 | [NVD API Request](https://nvd.nist.gov/developers/request-an-api-key)           | The form for developers to request an API key.                                   |